 The Opportunity For x86 On Android

 Enterprises have millions of dollars invested in x86 hardware delivering on their purpose-built tasks.
-Yet Android, driven by the smartphone market, was created for the ARM architecture and not x86.
-The only alternative appears to be rip and replace bringing all the complexities of business disruption that will go along with it.
+Yet, Android driven by the smartphone market was created for the ARM architecture and not x86.
+Alternative appears to be rip and replace bringing all the complexities of business disruption that will go along with it.
 So, is it true that you can’t run Android on x86?
 Let’s unpack that possibility with Esper.

 Esper is all about Android for purpose-built device fleets.
 Our solution gives enterprises the opportunity to harvest their sunk hardware spends with an innovative approach – Android on x86.
 How you ask?